pkp/learning-ojs/en/website_settings.md

 ![](/assets/learning-ojs3.1-jm-settings-web-plugins-gallery.PNG)

 Selecting the plugin title will provide additional details, including the author, status, description, and compatibility.
+Only an Administrator user can install a new plugin.

 ![](/assets/learning-ojs3.1-jm-settings-web-plugins-gallery-hypo.PNG)